Surgeon General of the United States

-The surgeon general of the United States is the operational head of the United States Public Health Service Commissioned Corps (PHSCC) and thus the leading spokesperson on matters of public health in the federal government of the United States.
+The surgeon general of the United States is the operational head of the United States Public Health Service Commissioned Corps (PHSCC) and thus a leading spokesperson on matters of public health in the federal government of the United States.
 The surgeon general's office and staff are known as the Office of the Surgeon General (OSG), which is housed within the Office of the Assistant Secretary for Health.

 The U.S. surgeon general is nominated by the president of the United States and confirmed by the Senate.
-The surgeon general must be appointed from individuals who are members of the regular corps of the U.S. Public Health Service and have specialized training or significant experience in public health programs.
-However, there is no time requirement for membership in the Public Health Service before holding the office of the Surgeon General, and nominees traditionally were appointed as members of the Public Health Service and as surgeon general at the same time.
+The surgeon general must be appointed from individuals who are members of the regular corps of the United States Public Health Service and have specialized training or significant experience in public health programs.
+However, there is no time requirement for membership in the Public Health Service before holding the office of the surgeon general, and nominees traditionally were appointed as members of the Public Health Service and as surgeon general at the same time.
 The surgeon general serves a four-year term of office and, depending on whether the current assistant secretary for health is a commissioned corps officer, is either the senior or next-most senior uniformed officer of the commissioned corps, holding the rank of vice admiral.

+Since 20 January 2025 when Vivek Murthy departed, no surgeon general has been confirmed and the Department of Health and Social Security (DHSS) lists the position as vacant.
+Deputy Surgeon General Denise Hinton performed the duties of the surgeon general until her retirement in September 2025.
+In May 2026, HHS secretary Robert F. Kennedy, Jr delegated certain responsibilities to Stephanie Haridopolos, a family medicine physician serving as the surgeon general office's director of health communications.